blitzagency/rich/README.md

 This is very helpful when you have a section of your site that you'd like to have constrained to a certain height and width and you want to swap content in and out of it easily.
 You would just add a constraint to the region, and toss content in and out of the region and the content will auto fill up the size of it's region.

-Revisiting the last example from above, lets enforce that out region is 300x200:
+Revisiting the last example from above, lets enforce that our region is 300x200:

 *Using regions in your views with constraints*